kadyb/raster-benchmark/README.md

 <img src="comparison.png" width="100%"/>

 The detailed results are available at https://kadyb.github.io/raster-benchmark/report.html.

+You may also be interested in the [vector processing benchmarks](https://github.com/kadyb/vector-benchmark).

 ## Software
 **Python**: